 Electronic Conduction: Classical and Quantum Theory to Nanoelectronic Devices provides a concise, complete introduction to the fundamental principles of electronic conduction in microelectronic and nanoelectronic devices, with an emphasis on integrating the quantum aspects of conduction.

 The chapter coverage begins by presenting the classical theory of conduction, including introductory chapters on quantum mechanics and the solid state, then moving to a complete presentation of essential theory for understanding modern electronic devices.
-The author’s unique approach is applicable to microscale and nanoscale device simulation, is particularly timely given the explosion in the nanoelectronics field.
+The author’s unique approach is applicable to microscale and nanoscale device simulation, which is particularly timely given the explosion in the nanoelectronics field.

-- Includes many clear illustrative diagrams and chapter problem sets.
+- Includes many clear, illustrative diagrams and chapter problem sets

-- Showcases why quantum mechanics is necessary with modern devices due to their size and corresponding electron transport properties.
+- Showcases why quantum mechanics is necessary with modern devices due to their size and corresponding electron transport properties

 Table of Contents